joejcollins/rhapsody-angel/queens/2019-georgia.md

 ## 11 x 11 F + 1 S
 ## 2019 Queen Marked

 2020-05-08 Saw eggs and brood.
 Didn't see the queen.
 There were drones and there were only a couple of patches of eggs in the 22 frames.
 There were a number of cups but no charged cells.
 No queen cells with grubs.
+The frames in the honey super are being drawn.

 2020-05-02 Saw eggs and brood.
 Didn't see the queen.
 There are sections of drone brood waiting to come out (there isn't a cull frame).
 The super isn't getting occupied.